ssgmobile/ssgmobile.github.io/README.md

 - [Creating a small demo application](#create-a-small-demo-application)
 - [Answering a few technical questions](#technical-questions)

-When you're done, please upload your solution to GitHub and send the link to your FWI/SSG contact or recruiter
+When you're done, please upload your solution in a single zip file to GitHub and send the link to your FWI/SSG contact or recruiter

 The zip file should contain:
 - a single markdown file (called `answers-to-technical-questions.md`) with the answers to the technical questions